It's been 170 years since the first Drayton, Joseph, trod on rich Hunter Valley soil.

 In 1989, Max Drayton and three of his four sons, John, Trevor & Greg, purchased the company from the other family members.
 Consequently, Jock and the late Ron retired to Cessnock, Bill settled at his “Cedarside Vineyard” at Mount View, where his interest in growing grapes continues.
 Tragically, Reg and his wife Pam lost their lives in a plane crash in 1994.

 In 2008, another tragic chapter was added to the Draytons story.
-A winery fire and explosion resulted in the death of winemaker, Trevor Drayton, and severe burning of the assistant winemaker, William Rikard-Bell.
-The Australian and Hunter Valley winemaking community still mourn Trevor.
+A winery fire and explosion resulted in the death of winemaker, Trevor Drayton and the contract boilermaker Eddie Orgo, as well as severe burning of the assistant winemaker, William Rikard-Bell.
+The Australian and Hunter Valley winemaking community still mourn Trevor & Eddie.

-Today, Drayton's Family Wines, originally started by Joseph Drayton 170 years ago, remains 100% Australian family owned and fully independent.
+Today, Draytons Wines (formerly known as W. Drayton & Sons & Drayton's Family Wines), remains 100% Australian family owned and fully independent.

-The Drayton Family is very proud of its history over six generations, and the part it has played in the development of the region that is now known as “Hunter Valley Wine Country”.
+At Draytons Wines, we are very proud of our history, and the part we have played in the development of the region known as “Hunter Valley Wine Country”.